mleblebici/Security-Cheat-Sheets/Node.js Security Cheat Sheet.md

 In addition to these functions, there are some modules that require special attention when being used.
 As an example, fs module handles filesystem operations.
 However, if improperly sanitized user input is fed into this module, your server’s content can be tampered.
 Similarly, vm module provides APIs for compiling and running code within V8 Virtual Machine contexts.
 Since it can perform dangerous actions by nature, it should be used within a sandbox.

 ## Stay away from evil regexes
-Denial of Service (DoS) attacks aims to make one or more of an application’s resources or services unavailable for legitimate users.
-Some Regular Expression (Regex) implementations cause extreme situations that makes the application very slowly.
+Denial of Service (DoS) attack aims to make one or more of an application’s resources or services unavailable for its legitimate users.
+Some Regular Expression (Regex) implementations cause extreme situations that makes the application very slow.
 Attackers can use such regex implementations to cause application to get into these extreme situations and hang for a long time.
-Such regexes are called evil if it can be stuck on crafted input.
-Generally, these regexes exploited by grouping with repetition and alternation with overlapping. (a+)+, (a|a?)+ are some examples of evil regexes.
+Such regexes are called evil if application can be stuck on crafted input.
+Generally, these regexes are exploited by grouping with repetition and alternation with overlapping. (a+)+, (a|a?)+ are some examples of evil regexes.
 Fortunately, there is a Node.js module that can be used to check if a specific regex is evil or not.
 However, as it is stated in the module’s Github page, you cannot “be absolutely sure that this module will catch all exponential-time cases”.
 Its usage is as simple as follows:
 ```
 node safe.js <regex>
 node safe.js '(x+x+)+y'
 ```

 ## Remove unnecessary routes
 A web application should not contain any page that is not used by users.
 Leaving such pages on the website can bring advantage to attackers.
 Such pages may increase the attack surface of the application.
 This principle is also valid for Node.js applications.
 All unused API routes should be disabled in Node.js applications.
-This occurs especially in frameworks like Sails and Feathers are used, as they automatically generate REST API endpoints.
+This occurs especially in frameworks like Sails and Feathers, as they automatically generate REST API endpoints.
 For example, in Sails, if a URL does not match a custom route, it may match one of the automatic routes and still generate a response.
 This situation may lead to results ranging from information leakage to arbitrary command execution.
 Therefore, before using such frameworks and modules, it is important to know the routes they automatically generate and remove or disable these routes.

 ## Check authorization at each step
 Authentication does not suffice to say an application is secure.
 Malicious users can still go through authentication and perform malicious activities in the application.
 In every application, principle of least privilege should be followed and regarding roles and users must be determined.
 Each user role should have access to the resources they must use.
 For your Node.js applications, you can use acl module to provide ACL (access control list) implementation.
 With this module, you can create roles and assign users to these roles.